ymatsunaga/mdtoolbox-doc/getting_started.rst

 The rows represent snapshots of coordinates.
 The snapshots may correspond to time-steps for simulation data.

-For example, translation in the x-axis throughout all coordinates in the trajectory is coded as follows:
+For example, translation in the x-axis throughout all snapshots is coded as follows:
 ::

   trj(:, 1:3:end) = trj(:, 1:3:end) + 3.0;